 It’s no secret that London is an expensive place to live, but Kensington Palace Gardens is the most expensive.
 According to a recent property ranking on Zoopla, Kensington Palace Gardens is the highest-value street in the country.
 The mansion-packed street, which runs along Kensington Gardens, has armed guards on both ends because of the many international embassies present on this street; though many of the palatial properties are still the private homes of modern-day tycoons, oligarchs and the like.

-If you want to live like the super-rich (or just right near them), then check out the Palace Garden apartment set in a pretty, white Victorian stucco building right around the corner from Kensington Palace Gardens.
+If you want to live like the super-rich (or just right near them), then check out our apartments right around the corner from Kensington Palace Gardens.

 Listen to Rich Music